HomeDry Eye Syndrome, Causes and Treatment

 Systemic diseases can be another major contributing factor to dry eyes by lowering the production of tears.
 Chronic autoimmune conditions such as lupus, rosacea, or rheumatoid arthritis can all cause this problem.

 Although the cause of your dry eyes may determine your course of treatment, there are many solutions to explore with your eye care practitioner.

 For decades, artificial tears in the form of eye drops have been the go-to treatment for dry eye.
 Many such products are sold over-the-counter, but some, such as Cyclosporin (Restasis and Cequa), use pharmaceutical agents to help interrupt the inflammatory pathway in dry eye.
 The scleral lens is also a wonderful option for treating dry eyes.

 We also offer TearCare, a customizable and wearable treatment technology designed to target the underlying cause of your dry eyes by working with you as you blink.
 In people with normal eyes, tears flow continually onto the surface of the eye to keep it lubricated and protected.
 TearCare helps clear any obstructions and restore normal tear flow.

 Learn more about TearCare and watch the educational video below:

 Treating Dry Eye with Scleral Lenses

-This treatment allows your eye care practitioner to safely deep clean and exfoliate your eyelids and lashes using a hand held gently, spinning medical grade micro-sponge.
-This procedure decreases bacterial debris and biofilm, which can lead to inflammatory lid disease.
-It also improves your eyelids’ overall health and helps control long-term damage to your tear glands.
+This treatment allows your eye care practitioner to safely deep clean and exfoliate your eyelids and lashes using a gently spinning micro-sponge.

-This advanced imaging allows the eye care practitioner to get a high definition internal view of your oil glands.
+This advanced imaging allows the eye care practitioner to get a high-definition internal view of your oil glands.
 The technology allows your physician to understand your level of oil gland blockage.
 When appropriate, patients can also elect to undergo the Lipiflow® treatment, which uses gentle thermal pulses to unblock the eyelid oil glands.